 Finally, in interrogative sentences, N started with a higher pitch of 301 Hz compared to A's 286 Hz, but A ended with a higher final pitch of 309.3 Hz compared to N's 257.6 Hz.
 Both boys reached similar high points during their utterances, although A's lowest pitch (205.9 Hz) was lower than N's (226.6 Hz).
-This difference in pitch variation intonation patterns, with A using a wider range to convey inquiry or uncertainty.
+This difference in pitch variation suggests that the boys may have approached asking questions with slightly different intonation patterns, with A using a wider range to convey inquiry or uncertainty.